 Applicants who have not completed 30 social science credits at the time of application cannot be considered for admission.

 All applicants should complete an approved statistics course with a grade of “C” or better before starting the MSW Program.
-The Statistics course must be no older than five years from academic year graduated to academic year enrolling in the MSW program.

 In very rare circumstances and with advisor approval, students entering the Full-Time MSW Program who have not completed an approved statistics course will be expected to complete statistics in their second semester in the Program.
 Please note that this circumstance could delay your anticipated graduation date.
 To avoid this problem, we strongly recommend students complete statistics locally or at UW-Madison before starting Fall classes.